McGlothlin/pelican-site/README.md

 ## Why Pelican?

 Pelican uses [Jinja2](http://jinja.pocoo.org), a template engine for Python, to eliminate the need for the tedious writing of HTML pages tag by tag.
-This gives the site a consistent structure with a simple [DOM](https://www.w3.org/TR/DOM-Level-2-Core/introduction.html) and is less error prone.
+This gives the site a consistent structure with a simple DOM that is less error prone.
 You build out the structure and Pelican fills in the boilerplate.

 ## Web development without a database